codestantceasar/Nigeria-Transparency-program/README.md

 📜 License

 This project is open for educational and governance innovation purposes.
-Custom licensing can be added depending on government use-case.
+Custom licensing can be added depending on the government use case.

 👤 Author